xZecora/cs462-project2/README.md

 6 : incorrect state length given

+7 : user entered an invalid number for items

-7 : output file was invalid
+8 : output file was invalid